LiberatorUSA/GUCEF/tools/ProjectGenerator/bin/ReleasedBins/Win32/2022.05.15/README.txt

 Version:
 ----------------------------------------------

-This is a release build created on 4'th of April 2012.
+This is a release build created on 15'th of May 2022.
-It is a 32-bit Win32 application for the x86 platform. if you encounter any problems let me know.
+It is a 32-bit Win32 application for the x86 platform. if you encounter any problems please let me know.

 ----------------------------------------------
 Features: